- 10.00: Coffee available

 - 16.00: Meeting close

-As always, the meeting will be followed by refreshment and lively discussion in a local hostelry to which all are welcome.
+As always, the meeting was followed by refreshment and lively discussion in a local hostelry to which all were welcome.